wreilly1/internship-challenge/ai-ml/readme.md

 Build a simple ML model that predicts cryptocurrency or stock price movement (up or down) based on public historical price data.

-You may use any public data source (e.g., CoinGecko API, Kaggle datasets, or CSV files).
+You may use any public data source (e.g., CoinGecko API, Yahoo Finance API, Kaggle datasets, or CSV files).
 Your focus should be on:
 - Feature selection
 - Model choice (baseline is fine)
 - Evaluation metrics